rromulos/command-vault/README.md

 ## Improvements

-- Add the ability to copy a command to the clipboard
+- Add the ability to copy a command to the clipboard.
-- Add the ability for the user search by ID
+- Add the ability for the user search by ID.